UKITE FAQs for Trainees

 If you have registered for the examination you will have also received information by email on how to access the examination.

 The exam will automatically time out after the allotted time.

-Trainees will be prompted to fill out the online feedback form after completing their exam and will then receive their result.
+Trainees will be prompted to fill out the online feedback form after completing their exam.

 Where can trainees find their result?

 Post examination analysis will be conducted following the end of UKITE.
 Confirmation of results will then be sent to individual trainees by email, including a breakdown of result by sub specialty category.